Fresh Fig Bread

 Instructions For Fresh Fig Bread

 The recipe starts with creaming a stick of butter with sugar, one egg, and vanilla extract.
-The vanilla adds a unique flavor that goes well with the fruit.
-The figs are stirred in before the milk is mixed in to moisten the loaf along with the fig.
+The vanilla adds a unique flavor that complements the fruit well.
+The figs are stirred in before the milk is mixed in to moisten the loaf along with the figs.

 The last ingredient is self-rising flour.
 It's stirred into the fig mixture a little at a time until well incorporated.
 Then it is poured into a prepared loaf pan lined with parchment paper and baked.